castle-engine/castle-engine/tools/castle-editor/README.md

 	   - transformation (.castle-transform file) using the "Designer" menu
 	* Designer -> Close (Ctrl + W) menu
-    * use castle-, not cge-, for extensions 'main.castle-user-interface' 'main.castle-transform'
     * open last scene in the project, open the only scene in the project, if only one exists?
     * does recursive saving work when Tcastletransform is present multiple times in graph?